PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 All pipelines and modules that use static graph models support enabling the high-performance inference plugin; however, in certain scenarios, some models might not be able to achieve accelerated inference.
 For detailed reasons, please refer to Question 1.

-**3. Why does the installation of the high-performance inference plugin fail with a log message stating: “Currently, the CUDA version must be 11.x for GPU devices.”?**
+**3. Why does the installation of the high-performance inference plugin fail with a log message stating: “You are not using PaddlePaddle compiled with CUDA 11.
+Currently, CUDA versions other than 11.x are not supported by the high-performance inference plugin.”?**

 For the GPU version of the high-performance inference plugin, the official PaddleX currently only provides precompiled packages for CUDA 11.8 + cuDNN 8.9.
 The support for CUDA 12 is in progress.